mozachiu/RoboND-DeepLearning-Project/README_03.md

 ![alt text][image19]

+It will take more time to get the result for each step.I may choose lower batch size and didn't impact the final result too much.

 #### 3. Demonstrate a clear understanding of 1 by 1 convolutions and where/when/how it should be used.
 To preserve the spatial information, replacing a fully connected layer with one by one convolutional layers which output value with the tensor and remain 4D instead of flattening to 2D.